barbaradalmaso/JHU-Genomic-Data-Science/3. Python for Genomic Data Science/Quiz 4.md

 * The value of the result variable is the same, but the variable d is different.
 * Version 2 is not computing the result variable correctly.
 * Both the result and d variables have the same value.
-* Neither Version 1 or Version 2 are computing the value of the result variable correctly.
+* Neither Version 1 or Version 2 are computing the value of the result variable correctly. **XXX**
 ```
 Answer:  Neither Version 1 or Version 2 are computing the value of the result variable correctly.
 ```